microsoft/Kusto-Query-Language/doc/ingestiontimefunction.md

 > [!NOTE]
 > The value returned by this function is only approximate, as the ingestion process may take several minutes to complete and multiple ingestion activities may take place concurrently.
 To process all records of a table with exactly-once guarantees, use [database cursors](../management/databasecursor.md).

+> [!TIP]
+> The ingestion_time() function refers to the service side ingestion time.
+There is no guarantee that two ingest commands that were sent with a specific time gap from the client application, will preserve the same time gap in the ingestion_time().
+In fact, the ingestion_time() can be the equal or vary in any direction, based on the ingestion activity of the service.
+To preserve the application semantic of the order of events, we advise adding an application timestamp column.

 ## Syntax

 `ingestion_time()`